-With no budget short films, actors often receive no pay, food, or travel expense, then they have to spend the majority of the day waiting around while the crew members assemble and reassemble the equipment.
-In short, aspiring actors have to go through a lot of crap for very little, and without the actors you wouldn’t have a film.
+With no budget short films, actors often receive no pay, no food, and quite often no travel expense.
+Then they have to spend the majority of the day waiting around while the crew members assemble the equipment in different places.
+In short, aspiring actors have to go through a lot of crap for very little, and without these actors, you wouldn’t have a film.
 Here are a few things you can do to ensure your actors have a pleasant time acting for you and that they also receive something in return for their time given.

-- Deferred payment.
 This option is more oriented for filmmakers who have been making films for a good few years and are looking to take the next step.
-Deferred payments allow low-budget and DIY filmmakers to produce films when they don’t have the resources to pay the cast and crew up front.
-This is only suitable for when you seek to create a revenue stream from the film.
-When you make agreements like this it is best to seek legal advice as you may face legal ramifications if you do not uphold your end of the agreement.
-It needs to be stated in writing what the terms and conditions of the deferred payment scheme is and when exactly the actor will start to receive their pay.
+Deferred payments allow low-budget and DIY filmmakers to produce films when they don’t have the resources to pay the cast and crew up front and pay them when money starts to come in from DVD or merch sales.
+This is only suitable for when you seek to create a revenue stream from the, film.
+When you make agreements like this, it is best to seek legal advice as you may face legal ramifications if you do not uphold your end of the agreement.
+It needs to be stated in writing what the terms and conditions of the deferred payment scheme are and when exactly the actor will start to receive their pay.

 If you keep these ideas in mind when putting out your next casting call, you will start to receive a lot more replies.
-A good actor and can take your film to the next level, in the entry level world they’re not taken seriously enough.
+A good actor and can take your film to the next level, in the no-budget world they’re not taken seriously enough.
 Alfred Hitchcock famously said: “Actors are cattle!
 They should be treated as such!”
 If you take this approach, you won’t be moving anywhere fast.